iftucl/ift_coursework_2024/team_acer/coursework_one/README.md

 CSR Report Extraction Pipeline

-This project extracts, processes, and stores Corporate Social Responsibility (CSR) reports using Google Search API, Selenium, and BeautifulSoup to retrieve reports, validate them, and store metadata in PostgreSQL and the reports in MinIO.
+This project extracts, processes, and stores Corporate Social Responsibility (CSR) reports.
+It uses a hybrid search strategy—Google Search API, Selenium, and BeautifulSoup—to locate reports, validate them, and extract indicators.
+Results are stored in PostgreSQL, and PDF reports are saved in MinIO.

 Setup & Installation